Transparent Encapsulating PVDF Front Sheet

 • Test and certify panel

-SOLAR-THRU™ A Single Ply Fluorinated Melt-Encapsulating PVDF Front Sheet For Instant Melt-Bonding Lamination
+SOLAR-THRU™: A Single Ply Fluorinated Melt-Encapsulating PVDF Front Sheet For Instant Melt-Bonding Lamination

 With over 30 years of experience in formulating and manufacturing of specialty materials and adhesives for electronic applications, AIT has developed a series of fluorinated melt-encapsulating PVDF front and back sheets, UV resistant coatings, sealant-adhesives and conductive tabbing without soldering.